Becoming a Commissioner

-Congratulations on becoming a Commissioner!
+Thank you for your interest in becoming a commissioner.
 Here's what happens next.

-Before starting as a Commissioner, you should undergo a six-month induction period as a Commissioner Designate.
-During this time, you will be supported by a Mentor who will be experienced in guiding and knowledgeable about your role.
+Before being confirmed in your role as commissioner, you should have an induction period (normally six-months) as a commissioner designate.
+During this time, you will be supported by a mentor who will be experienced in guiding and knowledgeable about your role.

 If you're new to the role, our commissioner welcome books are a great place to begin!
 They provide a good introduction to the role and suggest some initial tasks to help you get started.